sitemule/ILEastic/README.md

 What you need before you start:

 * IBM i 7.3 TR3 (or higher)
-* USe YUM from ACS to install: git, make and make-gnu (gmake)
+* Use YUM from ACS to install: git, make and make-gnu (gmake)
 * ILE C
 * ILE RPG compiler